Corn Kings and One-Horse Thieves

 An old lead mining town mines tourists instead

 At its peak the place probably was home to 14,000 to 16,000 residents.
-The town also was a major river port thanks to the Galena River that linked the town to the Mississippi a few miles to the west; significantly, Galena reached its apex as a commercial center in the 1850s, a decade after lead production peaked.
-The commodious warehouses and other commercial structures which still line Galena’s riverbank are reminders of the volume of goods that once moved through the town in the pre-railroad days.
+The town also was a major river port thanks to the Galena River that linked the town to the Mississippi a few miles to the west.
+Thanks to that, Galena reached its apex as a commercial center in the 1850s, a decade after lead production peaked.
+The commodious warehouses and other commercial structures that still line Galena’s riverbank are reminders of the volume of goods that once moved through the town in the pre-railroad days.

 Lead and trade made Galena the richest, busiest, and naughtiest burg in Illinois for the first 40 years of statehood.
 The De Soto House, a five-story, 240-room hotel built in 1855, was not equaled in either elegance or scale in Illinois for decades.

-It could never last, and it didn't.
+The good times didn't last; they never do.
 Other towns more convenient to the Mississippi or to the railroads took away shipping.
 The Galena River silted up until, as Richard Bissell put it, the river was “not wide enough for a water bug to get his proper exercise.”
 Mining never came back—not lead mining anyway.
 When the easy-to-mine deposits of galena gave out, Galena devoted itself to the extraction of sphalerite, a chief ore of the metal zinc.
-That kept mining going in Jo Daviess County, but only until the 1970s, when Jo Daviess County’s last commercial mining operations such as the Eagle Pitcher and the Blackjack mine closed down for good.
+That kept mining going in Jo Daviess County, but only until the 1970s, when Jo Daviess County’s last commercial mines such as the Eagle Pitcher and the Blackjack closed down for good.

 * * *